 What is Elon Musk's net worth?

-Elon Musk is on track to become the world’s first trillionaire.
-How did he make his fortune?
+Elon Musk is the richest person in the world — how did he make his fortune?

 Elon Musk has regularly been making headlines in recent years - from his acquisition of Twitter (now X) in 2022 to his role in the 2024 US election.

-Despite his ventures like SpaceX and Tesla, Musk’s influence stretches far beyond the tech world – especially after his efforts to get Donald Trump into power.
+Despite his ventures like SpaceX and Tesla, Musk’s influence stretches far beyond the tech world – especially after his successful efforts to get Donald Trump into power.
 The businessman was Trump’s largest 2024 presidential campaign donor and individual donor.
-Musk was even appointed as the sole leader of Trump’s newly created Department of Government Efficiency (DOGE).
+Musk has since been appointed as the sole leader of Trump’s newly created Department of Government Efficiency (DOGE).

 Subscribe to MoneyWeek